 It was originally, but not anymore.
 We have formed a nonprofit corporation to operate the app.
 All accounts and passwords are now managed by the nonprofit.
 If anything happens to the founder, the app will continue to operate independently.

 We want to give it to them.
-We've submitted a proposal to GSO / AAWS (on June 5, 2017) to turn the app over to GSO, and have had subsequent conversations with staff members there.
-We don't expect the offer to be accepted immediately, but it will remain open indefinitely.
+We've submitted a proposal to AAWS (on June 5, 2017) to give them the app and help them continue to develop it.
+We have had subsequent conversations with staff and board members there, and have heard they are considering the offer.
+We don't expect it to be accepted immediately, but it will remain open indefinitely.

-No. Our mission is to help people find AA meetings, and charging would limit access.
+No. Our mission is to help people find AA meetings, and charging would limit their access.

 No, but we do help other programs to make use of our 12 Step Meeting List WordPress plugin.
 Including other meetings in Meeting Guide could be confusing and counteract our singleness of purpose.